 Health Care Without Harm’s (HCWH) Global Green and Healthy Hospitals (GGHH) network has more the 742 members in 41 countries fostering to reduce the environmental footprint and promote public and environmental health in hospitals, health care facilities, health systems, and health organizations.
 The members of GGHH are transforming the health sector for a healthy and sustainable future.
 We believe that health sector leadership on energy, water, waste, chemicals and other similar issues through the adoption of sound and sustainable practices can show the way forward in India.

-To this end, the Public Health Foundation of India (PHFI) in partnership with Health Care Without Harm (HCWH) established Health and Environment Leadership Platform (H.E.L.P.).
+To this end, the Public Health Foundation of India (PHFI) and Centre for Chronic Disease Control (CCDC) in partnership with Health Care Without Harm (HCWH) established Health and Environment Leadership Platform (H.E.L.P.).

 Platform focus on: